AK-Homberger/NMEA2000-SignalK-Gateway/README.md

  ```
 It is easy to add other PGNs as required.

 You can also connect sensors (I2C, 1-Wire) to the ESP32.
 Then it is also possible to send sensor data to the SignalK server.
+See Examples of the [EspSigK](https://github.com/mxtommy/EspSigK) library for details on hoe to send.

 This picture shows the data in te SignalK "Instrumentpanel WebApp" window.